ngshya/low-quality-image-detection/README.md

 ## Environment setup

-Create a Python environment with `Python 3.10.13` and the packages listed in `requirements.txt`.
+Create and use a Python environment with `Python 3.10.13` and the packages listed in `requirements.txt`.
 Check [here](https://docs.python.org/3/library/venv.html) or, if you are using Anaconda, [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) for the detailed steps.

 ## Dataset

 The images are available [here](https://www.kaggle.com/datasets/kwentar/blur-dataset) and [here](https://drive.google.com/file/d/1RObmCDPeQ1Lg-V6u7dT02Pf0qH-QMcTp/view).
-Once downloaded the .zip folder, extract its contents ( defocused_blurred, motion_blurred, sharp) inside a folder called `dataset_dms` (unless you have chosen another name).
+Once downloaded the .zip folder, extract its contents ( defocused_blurred, motion_blurred, sharp) inside a folder called `dataset_dms` (unless another location is chosen).

 ## Synthetic data generation